Welcome to the Oklahoma Chapter of SCAUG

-Talia Gammill - Talia has been with Cotton Electric Cooperative, Inc., a rural electric distribution company in Southwest Oklahoma since 2000.
-She began her career working with AutoCAD, and has been in the GIS field as a GIS Specialist since 2006.
+Talia Gammill - Talia been involved with OK SCAUG since 2010, and has served on the Steering Committee since 2012.
+Talia has been with Cotton Electric Cooperative, located in Walters, OK as GIS Specialist for the last 18 years.
 While working in this field, she provides all necessary GIS data to help aid the Coop in planning, design, and analysis to improve and maintain the electric distribution system.
-She earned a Bachelor of Business Administration in 2008 from Cameron University.
-Has been a member of SCAUG for 6 years and an OK SCAUG Steering Committee member for 4 years.

-Sohail Hasanjee - Sohail works as a GIS Analyst for the Oklahoma Natural Gas.
+Sohail Hasanjee, User Group Meeting Coordinator - Sohail works as a GIS Analyst for the Oklahoma Natural Gas.
 He worked with various state agencies for 17 years as a GIS professional.
 He earned a Bachelor of Architecture degree from NED University, Karachi, Pakistan and a Master of Regional and City Planning degree from the University of Oklahoma.
 He has been a member of SCAUG for 16 years and served as a user meeting coordinator in the Oklahoma Chapter of SCAUG since 2008.

 Amber Cannon - Amber is currently at GIS Analyst III with Calibre contracting with Range Control Operation at Fort Sill.
 She has been a member of SCAUG for over four years and has attended many state and regional SCAUG meetings as a presenter or vendor.
 Amber is a 2012 honors graduate of East Central University in Ada, OK with a major in Cartography and Geography with an emphasis in Geotechniques and a minor in Mathematics and Physics.
 Amber is also a Brownie Girl Scout leader and serves on the executive leadership team as an event coordinator for the Norman, Oklahoma Girl Scout Service Unit.
 Amber loves to spend time with her family, take road trips, go horseback riding, dancing, attend concerts, and go on storm chases.